Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Model

-Equivalently, $\tx$ is contingent iff at least one declared object is a contingent object for $\tx$.
-Now, of these outcomes, one of them corresponds to the user's desired execution.
+Of these outcomes, one corresponds to the user's desired execution.
 This outcome is assumed to use the contingent objects.
-The other outcomes that do not use the contingent objects, and potentially uses less compute is referred to as \emph{under-executed} outcome of the contingent transaction.
+The other \emph{under-executed} outcome do not use the contingent objects and potentially uses less compute.
+Note that contingency is about \emph{which} objects a transaction ends up touching, not \emph{what values} those objects hold.
+A transaction that always reads and writes the same objects is \emph{not} contingent, even if an earlier transaction changed the values stored in those objects (e.g., copying a variable $a$ modified by a prior transaction).
+It becomes contingent only when earlier transactions can change the set of objects it actually accesses.

-\paragraph{Examples.} Note the following examples \begin{itemize}[leftmargin=*,nosep] \item A transaction that conditionally reads an oracle price and only writes balances when the price exceeds a threshold is contingent: the oracle object is a contingent object because prior transactions may have changed its value. \item A transaction that submits a swap to an AMM router, that redirects the swap to the AMM that offers the best price is contingent.
-All AMM's liquidity are contingent objects.
+\begin{example} We now provide several examples of contingency. \begin{itemize} \item A transaction that conditionally reads an oracle price and only writes balances if the price exceeds a threshold is contingent: the oracle object is a contingent object because prior transactions may have changed its value. \item A transaction that submits a swap to router which redirects the swap to the AMM that offers the best price is contingent.
+All AMMs' liquidity are contingent objects.
 However, in this transaction, the scheduler should expect the transaction not to access all objects.
-Such examples are out of the current scope and left as future work as mentioned in \cref{sec:discussions}. \item A pure transfer that reads only its own nonce and always writes the same set is non-contingent if no declared object can vary the control flow. \end{itemize}
+Such examples are out of scope and left as future work (see \cref{sec:discussions}). \item A pure transfer that reads only its own nonce and always writes the same set is non-contingent if no declared object can vary the control flow. \end{itemize} \end{example}

-\paragraph{Transaction conflicts.} As in prior works, transactions $\tx_1$ and $\tx_2$ are said to \emph{conflict} if they access a common object and at least one access is a write.
+\paragraph{Transaction Conflicts.} As in prior works, transactions $\tx_1$ and $\tx_2$ are said to \emph{conflict} if they access a common object and at least one access is a write.
 Formally,

 If $\conflicts{\tx_1}{\tx_2}$ then $\tx_1$ and $\tx_2$ cannot be executed in parallel.
-Note that contingency interacts with conflicts: if an object is contingent and ends up unused in a given execution, the conflict may not materialize for that run; thus the conflict relation may be \emph{execution-dependent} when contingent objects are present.
+Contingency interacts with conflicts: if an object is contingent and ends up unused in a given execution, the conflict may not materialize for that run; thus the conflict relation may be \emph{execution-dependent} when contingent objects are present.